Knockhill: The circuit

-After the exit of McIntyre's there is a short straight leading to the next corner, a shallow right hand corner named Butcher's.
-After this the track dips downward (reaching the lowest point of the circuit) before rising fairly steeply upwards towards another very challenging corner.
-The Chicane is a challenge because the second, right hand part of the corner is completely blind and drivers do not see the apex of the second part until after they have turned in and it is this combined with the presence of a sausage kerb on the inside of the track to deter corner cutting that results in vehicles often going through the chicane on two wheels (and occasionally off the ground completely).
-After a run down the short back straight comes the next corner, Clark's, a blind uphill right hander, frequently the scene of vehicles getting onto two wheels and/or running wide into the gravel located on the outside of the corner.
-Fairly quickly following this is a corner now named Hislop's but previously named Railway, in reference to the fact that it is this section of the track that runs along the location of the old railway line.
-This corner is a left handed kink taken at relatively high speeds.
+After the exit of McIntyre's there is a short straight leading to the next corner, a shallow right-hand corner named Butcher's.
+After this the track dips downward (reaching the lowest point of the circuit) before rising fairly steeply towards another very challenging corner.
+The Chicane is a challenge because the second, right-hand part of the corner is completely blind and drivers do not see the apex of the second part until after they have turned in and it is this combined with the presence of a sausage kerb on the inside of the track to deter corner cutting that results in vehicles often going through the chicane on two wheels (and occasionally off the ground completely).
+After a run down the short back straight comes the next corner, Clark's, a blind uphill right hander, frequently the scene of vehicles getting onto two wheels and/or running wide into the gravel on the outside of the corner.
+Fairly quickly following this is a corner now named Hislop's but previously named Railway, with reference to the fact that it is this section of the track that runs along the location of the old railway line.
+This corner is a left-handed kink taken at relatively high speeds.

-Then comes the second longest straight of the circuit, also named Railway, where vehicles often slipstream one another in preparation for the heaviest braking zone belonging to the ninth and final corner.
+Then comes the second-longest straight of the circuit, also named Railway, where vehicles often slipstream one another in preparation for the heaviest braking zone, belonging to the ninth and final corner.
 Taylor's is a hairpin corner that is one of the tightest found anywhere in the UK.
 It has an uphill apex, is arguably the best overtaking point of the circuit and was previously known as the Real Radio Hairpin for sponsorship reasons.
-Upon exit from Taylor's vehicles accelerate hard on the part uphill pit straight towards the finish line.
+Leaving Taylor's vehicles accelerate hard on the partly uphill pit straight towards the finish line.